grayresearch/CX/CHARTER.md

 is available, select it, and issue its custom instructions.
 The various CXs' state contexts are managed by CX-agnostic software.

-The hardware standards enable reuse of composable extension *implementations* (RTL modules).
-They specify interoperable module port signaling and function, supporting combinational or pipelined fixed- or variable-latency signaling, enabling automatic glueless composition of a DAG of CPUs and CX Units (CXUs) into a composed system.
+The hardware standards enable reuse of composable extension unit (CXU) *implementations* (e.g., RTL modules).
+They specify interoperable module port names, signaling, and function, including support for combinational or pipelined fixed- or variable-latency signaling, enabling automatic glueless composition of a DAG of CPUs and CX Units (CXUs) into a composed system.
 A single CXU may implement multiple CXs.
 Then in response to issuing a CX instruction,